Nursing Home Neglect Lawyers and Elder Abuse Attorneys in Chicago

 The first step is recognizing the warning signs indicating Nursing Homes Abuse:

 - Open wounds, cuts, bruises, welts, and/or skin discoloration or deterioration

 - Lack of assistance with eating and drinking

 - Dirt, soiled bed, fecal or urine odor

 These and many other warning signs often go unnoticed by family members.
 The worst thing to do is to ignore your suspicions.
 Even the smallest change can be an indication of a much more serious problem.
 Don’t be afraid to ask questions.
 Make sure your loved ones are receiving the care they deserve.

 Nursing home abuse is a crime.
 Residents of nursing homes have rights and protections under the law.
 They have the right to be treated with dignity and respect, and to have their privacy and personal worth protected.
 They must be informed about their medical care and have the right to make their own decisions regarding their money and services.
+If your loved one is unable to make decisions on his or her own behalf, family members who have power of attorney to make decisions must be informed about care and medical decisions being made.
 In 1987, Congress passed the Nursing Home Reform Act which requires each state to issue regulations to protect the rights of nursing home residents.
 Protecting your loved one’s rights begins with understanding them.